Chestnut Mountain is a ski area located in the state of Illinois in USA. The resort is in the town of Hanover, IL.

 Chestnut Mountain can be beginner-friendly, depending on the runs you take.
 While it ranks in the lower half of all North American ski areas in terms of overall difficulty, it still has 70% of its trails rated at or above intermediate.

-Chestnut Mountain Ski Resort is located in the state of Illinois, USA.
-This ski area is nearby the town of Hanover, IL.
+Chestnut Mountain is located in the state of Illinois, USA.
+This ski area is nearest the town of Hanover, IL.

 Hanover, IL 61041 USA

 By Car: If you are driving, you would set your GPS to either the ski resort's name (Chestnut Mountain), its coordinates of 42.32000, -90.38000 (latitude, longitude), or simply drive towards the town of Hanover, IL to get close.

 By Air: If you are coming in from across the country, then you may need to board an airplane to get here.